Morleigh Steinberg: Early life and education

-Early career and work with U2
+Career

-In 1983, on her way back from Paris, Steinberg began dancing in the studio of Moses Pendleton, who had founded the modern dance company Pilobolus.
-She had been attracted to Pilobolus growing up: "I was taller than most girls my age, and I thought that was a company I could be with because the women were always lifting the men."
+In 1983, Steinberg began dancing in the studio of Moses Pendleton, who founded the modern dance company Pilobolus.
+She was attracted to Pilobolus growing up, saying, "I was taller than most girls my age, and I thought that was a company I could be with because the women were always lifting the men."
 There she joined up with Daniel Ezralow, Jamey Hampton, and Ashley Roland, and the four created the Connecticut-based, dancer-illusionist company MOMIX.
-From 1983 to 1986, Steinberg toured nationally with MOMIX.
-The group became known for their visual humour, contorted positions, and Trompe-l'œil effects.
+From 1983 to 1986, Steinberg toured nationally with MOMIX, and the group became known for its visual humour, contorted positions, and Trompe-l'œil effects.

-However, the dancers felt financially insecure, because Pendleton owned the MOMIX name, and also felt artistically stagnant.
+The dancers felt financially insecure, however, because Pendleton owned the MOMIX name, and also felt artistically stagnant.
 The four split from MOMIX in 1986 and founded the ISO ("I'm So Optimistic") dance company.
 With ISO, they set their acro dance moves against the new-wave a cappella singing of The Bobs in combined performances.
 The dancers labelled their new approach as "serious fun".

-Steinberg's first association with U2 came in February 1987.
+Steinberg's first association with U2 was in February 1987.
 The group's lead singer, Bono, was a fan of ISO and she was cast for the music video of their hit "With or Without You".
 In it, director Matt Mahurin portrayed Steinberg in an abstract style, swirling in various positions in shots interposed with the band performing.
 During a Los Angeles stop on the band's subsequent Joshua Tree Tour, Steinberg met The Edge (actual name Dave Evans) in person for the first time during a party at her house.
 He came and had a conversation with her and her sister.

 Steinberg did choreographic work for two feature films, Earth Girls Are Easy (1988) and Wild Orchid (1990).
 She did the choreography for Paula Abdul's 1991–1992 Under My Spell Tour.
 She additionally did concert or music video choreographic work for David Bowie, Rod Stewart, Sting, and Lenny Kravitz.
 She also ran her own dance school.

 By 1990, ISO was performing not just in the US but also abroad.
 The troupe was regularly reviewed by The New York Times.
 A 1988 review said that, "Unfortunately, many of [the troupe's] effects looked too self-consciously clever."
 A 1990 review concluded that, "It is easy to be optimistic about ISO; its shows are goofy fun.
 But the apparently casual silliness derives from great theatrical shrewdness."
 A 1991 review said that, "The evening got off to a good, punchy start, then dwindled irretrievably into sophomoric hijinks."
 A 1993 review stated that, "Iso is after laughs and it gets them.
 But its targets are threadbare just when dance could use some sharp satirists."
 In one 1990 performance, Steinberg used elastic bands to playfully reshape her arms and legs as noodles, then flew from wires like an angel.